openstate/wordpress/README.md

 - Retrieve the Nginx load balancer: http://github.com/openstate/nginx-load-balancer/
   - Follow the instructions to start Nginx load balancer
-  - Development: See section about mkcert in INSTALL_HTTPS.txt on how to obtain local certificates
+  - Development: see the section about mkcert in INSTALL_HTTPS.txt on how to obtain local certificates
   - Add the required website blocks in `nginx-load-balancer/docker/nginx/conf.d/default.conf`
   - run `./reload.sh` from `nginx-load-balancer/docker/`